Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/README.md

 - [x] homework for HCI 16th
 - [ ] homework for Algs 18th
 - [ ] homework for software 19th
-- [ ] homework 3 for org arch today tmr
+- [ ] homework 3 for org arch will be published today tmr

 - [ ] contact adviser of studies for info about interships